ANCIENT CULTURES and PANORAMIC SENSING

 Some ancient cultures recognised the possibility of using the senses in their panoramic capacity.
 I feel there must be many more examples of this, please contact me if you know any.

-I imagine many of these traditional practices originated from observing animals, but none i have found suggest this.
-Animals are the living example and proof that it works.
+Animals are the living example and proof of its fundamental value for survival.
 They are there for everyone to learn from directly, all the time.

 Dadirri